ocaml-bench/notes/apr19.md

     benchmarking runs to make experiments repeatable.

 With this configuration, we found that we could run benchmarks such that they were very likely to give the same result when rerun at another time.
+Note that without making the changes above, there was significantly more variance in the test results, so it is important to apply this control.

 ### Visualization with Codespeed